alibabacloud-howto/microservices/README.md

 npm -v
 ```

-This tutorial is checked with the following enviroinment:
+This tutorial was checked with the following enviroinment:

-* macOS High Sierra: 10.13.4
 * node: v10.15.3
 * npm: 6.4.1
 * vue: 3.5.5 (will be installed in the later part by vue-cli)